dil-ddaradics/ai-sandbox/tests/MANUAL_TEST_PLAN.md

-# Claude Dev Sandbox Manual Test Plan
+# AI Sandbox Manual Test Plan

-This document outlines a comprehensive set of manual tests to verify the functionality of the Claude Dev Sandbox system, including edge cases and error handling.
+This document outlines a comprehensive set of manual tests to verify the functionality of the AI Sandbox system, including edge cases and error handling.
 Follow these steps to ensure the system works correctly across various scenarios.

 ## Table of Contents
 1. [Installation and Setup Tests](#1-installation-and-setup-tests)